Last Update: November 2020

 I’m still working on the name.
 Give me a break.
 Now, not every magazine in this list will be around, say, next year.
 Hell, some may disappear next month for all we know.

-Nevertheless, I’m planning on curating this list every two weeks by adding new markets, deleting those that go defunct and updating prices as changes happen on the industry, so be sure to bookmark this page and come back next time you finish a short story!
+Nevertheless, I’m planning on curating this list every two weeks by adding new markets, deleting those that go defunct, and updating prices as changes happen in the industry.
+Be sure to bookmark this page and come back next time you finish a short story!

 Analog, Sci-Fi.
 They pay 8–10 cents per word for short fiction (up to approximately 20,000 words), 6 cents per word for serials (40,000–80,000 words), 9 cents per word for fact articles, and $1 per line for poetry.